OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_300.md

 Update February 26, 2019

-## Creating Credentials in GoldenGate Micro Services Architecture
+## Creating Credentials in GoldenGate Microservices Architecture
 ## Introduction

 In this Lab, you will configure the database and protocol user credentials entries needed for replication.